LeticiaIruela/Project-I-Sharks/README.md

 - ****Second question: Which are ethe countries with more attacks in each maritime area?
 - ****Third question: What is the most likely timeframe where the attacks can occur?
 Is the same in the two most dangerous areas?

+To take into account: the year 1980 is chosen randomly to have a wide range of years.
+In this way, it is also guaranteed in a certain way that more records were made in the 80s than before and we avoid to much dispersion in the results.

 ## 2. Metholody